 Greatness and Distinction

-With such a narrow stem it can grow to more than 30 metres tall and will not fall or collapse with the gush of a strong wind.
-Instead, it has the stability to stand tall reaching tremendous heights symbolizing greatness.
+With such a narrow stem it nonetheless can grow to more than 30 metres tall, and will not fall or collapse even with the gust of a strong wind.
+It is stable and easy to reach tremendous heights, symbolising greatness.

 It is distinctive as the bamboo is not a tree or wood but a species of grass, and yet it can become a forest standing out distinctively and majestically.

 The ancients looked upon the bamboo as a symbol of virtue because of its simplicity and modesty.
 Hence the attribute of humility is associated with it.